MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/outlook-issues/office-365-troubleshooting-resources.md

 - [2404385](https://support.microsoft.com/help/2404385) Outlook can't set up a new profile by using Exchange Autodiscover for an Exchange Online mailbox in Office 365
 - [2427141](https://support.microsoft.com/help/2427141) You can't find a user in the offline address book in Office 365
-- [2429946](https://support.microsoft.com/help/2429946) How to troubleshoot the Outlook Offline Address Book in an Office 365 environment
+- [2429946](https://support.microsoft.com/help/2429946) How to troubleshoot the Outlook Offline Address Book in a Microsoft 365 environment
 - [Anonymous Authentication Enabled for Virtual Directory](/connectivity-analyzer/anonymous-authentication-enabled-virtual-directory)
-- [2710606](https://support.microsoft.com/help/2710606) Error message in the Exchange Remote Connectivity Analyzer tool when you test the Outlook Anywhere feature in an Office 365 environment: "Mutual Authentication could not be established"
+- [2710606](https://support.microsoft.com/help/2710606) Error message in the Exchange Remote Connectivity Analyzer tool when you test the Outlook Anywhere feature in a Microsoft 365 environment: "Mutual Authentication could not be established"

 ## Repeated password prompts in Outlook